rseanhall/sdk-api/sdk-api-src/content/devquerydef/ne-devquerydef-dev_object_type.md

 ### -field DevObjectTypeDeviceInterface

 The object represents a device interface.
-These are exposed by device drivers to enable an app to talk to the device, typically using device IOCTLS (input output controls).
-For more information, see [Using a device interface](/windows-hardware/drivers/install/using-a-device-interface).
+These are exposed by device drivers to enable an app to talk to the device, typically using device IOCTLs (input output controls).
+For more information on device interfaces, see [Using a device interface](/windows-hardware/drivers/install/using-a-device-interface).
+For more information on IOCTLs, see [Introduction to I/O Control Codes](/windows-hardware/drivers/kernel/introduction-to-i-o-control-codes)

 ### -field DevObjectTypeDeviceContainer